-Josep, a lovely, big, bearded bear of a man, sources, buys and prepares all the food himself.
-He’s an excellent and discerning cook – and a paid-up member of the Slow Food movement – only using the freshest and best ingredients.
+Josep, a lovely, big, bearded bear of a man, together with his son, sources, buys and prepares all the food.
+Josep and his son are excellent and discerning cooks – and a paid-up member of the Slow Food movement – only using the freshest and best ingredients.

-The menu changes according to seasonal availability, though often features such delights as cargols (snails), estofat (rich, thick tasty stew), espàrrec (asparagus) peus de porc (pig’s trotters) galtas (pig’s cheek) ànec (duck), mongetes (beans) de Santa Pau, tonyina (tuna) and lovely big salads.
+The menu changes often, featuring such delights as cargols (snails), estofat (rich, thick tasty stew), espàrrec (asparagus) peus de porc (pig’s trotters) galtas (pig’s cheek) ànec (duck), mongetes (beans) de Santa Pau, tonyina (tuna) and lovely big salads.